-The Federal Employees' Compensation Act (FECA) administered by the U.S. Department of Labor (DOL) addresses all claims brought by CAVC's employees for on-the-job injuries.
+The Federal Employees' Compensation Act (FECA) administered by the U.S. Department of Labor (DOL) addresses all claims brought by the CAVC's employees for on-the-job injuries.
 The DOL bills each agency annually as its claims are paid, but payment of these bills is deferred for two years to allow for funding through the budget process.
-Similarly, employees that CAVC terminates without cause may receive unemployment compensation benefits under the unemployment insurance program also administered by DOL, which bills each agency quarterly for paid claims.
+Similarly, employees that the CAVC terminates without cause may receive unemployment compensation benefits under the unemployment insurance program also administered by the DOL, which bills each agency quarterly for paid claims.
 Future appropriations will be used for the reimbursement to DOL.
-The liability consists of (1) the net present value of estimated future payments calculated by DOL and (2) the unreimbursed cost paid by DOL for compensation to recipients under the FECA.